n1co/openblog/README.md

 - jQuery

-If you want to test this, templates_c must be writable :)
+If you want to test this, templates_c/ and includes/ must be writable :)